 Sewing curtains is a wonderful beginner's sewing project, and it's a fantastic way to make your space feel custom.
 Not only do they add privacy to your home, but they add a ton of unique style.
 Even if you've only tried your sewing machine a handful of times, I think you can make these drapes with pleater tape!
 These would look beautiful in a bedroom or living room, too.
 If you don't have a machine, borrow one from a family member or friend and give this a try.

 Watch my YouTube video to learn how to make DIY drapes, or follow the instructions below:

-How to make DIY drapes with pleater tape
+How to sew DIY curtains with pleater tape

 - drapery fabric (see below for how much)

 - pleater tape

 - measuring tape

 - sewing machine

 Calculating how much fabric is needed: